 Cycling, especially road riding, is one of few niche sports participated amongst, and in plain sight of, those who are completely disinterested in it.
 Let's face it, unless you're super blessed with endless, car-free roads where no one lives chances are you're riding and training among the general, non-cycling population.

-Whether you're mountain biking, cruising around town, or simply don't like a figure-hugging style emblazoned with obnoxious logos and gaudy colors, there are plenty of cycling-specific baggy shorts that will help you get out on the bike with confidence, and blend into the crowd when off the bike.
+Whether you're mountain biking, cruising around town, or simply don't like a figure-hugging style emblazoned with obnoxious logos and gaudy colors, there are plenty of cycling-specific baggy shorts that will help you get out on the bike with confidence, and even blend into the crowd when off the bike.

 Although many baggy shorts are borrowed from the mountain biking scene, there are an increasing amount of urban-focused designs as well.
 These are ideal for commutes, whether that's to the office or the bar or for casual rides.
 Baggy shorts can be found with designs and colors ranging from screaming loud to stoic, reserved tones.